SFDO-Tooling/MetaDeploy/docs/scheduled_jobs.md

 Frequency: every minute

-Invalidates any preflight checks that were run more than 10 minutes ago.
+Invalidates any preflight checks that were created more than 10 minutes ago.
 This can be configured to a custom value by setting the PREFLIGHT_LIFETIME_MINUTES environment variable.

 ## `calculate_average_plan_runtimes`